Cuba and Fiji for West Papua

 Author: Document Type: Published in:

 In 2020 the West Papua Womens' Office in Docklands coordinated the planting of sixty living memorial (trees) around the world to honour the work of UN Secretary-General Dag Hammarskjöld on West Papua, and to increase awareness of the facts and the fictions behind Indonesia's claim of sovereignty.
-Plantings in 2021, until 18 September, include George Ivan Smith (so the 'Hammarskjöld-WestPapua-Ivan Smith Memorial').
+Plantings in 2021 include George Ivan Smith (so the 'Hammarskjöld-WestPapua-Ivan Smith Living Memorial').
 George Ivan Smith was a remarkable Australian who was a trusted associate and close confident of the Sec-General.
 In 1982 he revealed to the veteran academic, Greg Poulgrain, the Decolonisation Program which the Sec-General had prepared for West Papua and planned to raise in the 1961 General Assembly.
 This post includes a 14-page photo-essay about the program and Greg Poulgrain's ground-breaking book ('JFK vs Allen Dulles: Battleground Indonesia') where this important development, which may have precluded the Indonesian occupation, is documented.

 Top